fullstack-2024/week03/activity6.md

 #### Conditionals: `else if` & `else`

-1. This guy named "Joe" keeps blacking out at the bar that your function, `bouncer` (from the previous module), is in charge of; thus, management has decided to add him to the "blacklist" -- modify the `bouncer` function from the previous section so that the person named "Joe" is rejected with an appropriate message, regardless of his age.

-2. Write a function called `scoreToGrade` that accepts a *number* as a parameter and returns a *string* representing a letter grade corresponding to that score.
+1. Write a function called `scoreToGrade` that accepts a *number* as a parameter and returns a *string* representing a letter grade corresponding to that score.